kubernetes/kubernetes/community-expectations.md

 The first and foremost goal of the Kubernetes community to develop orchestration technology that radically simplifies the process of creating reliable distributed systems.
-However a second, equally important goal is the creation of a community that fosters easy, agile development of such an orchestration systems.
+However a second, equally important goal is the creation of a community that fosters easy, agile development of such orchestration systems.

-We the community therefore describe the expectations for members of the Kubernetes community.
+We therefore describe the expectations for members of the Kubernetes community.
 This document is intended to be a living one that evolves as the community evolves via the same PR and code review process that shapes the rest of the project.
 It currently covers the expectations